-- which includes the fair treatment of workers. - Modern slavery policy This policy outlines our commitment to ensuring that modern slavery is not taking place - Anti bribery This ensures that business transactions are carried out transparently and ethically, lowering the - Anti bullying This establishes clear guidelines against harassment and intimidation, creating a workplace where - Whistleblowing Our employees, as well as suppliers, contractors, and third parties, are encouraged to report any concerns related to modern slavery in accordance with this policy, with the option to do so anonymously if they prefer - Health & safety policy Providing a safe and healthy working environment is paramount in ensuring that workers feel valued and respected - Grievance policy This offers employees a confidential way to raise grievance. - Diversity & inclusion policy This policy addresses discrimination and aims to ensure that workers feel valued - Sub-contracting policy Modern slavery risks can arise when businesses further subcontract labour without subcontracting - Responsible disengagement This details our measured approach to offboarding suppliers, considering
+- COC This outlines our standards, expectations and ethical principles that we require our suppliers to adhere to which includes the fair treatment of workers. - Modern slavery policy This policy outlines our commitment to ensuring that modern slavery is not taking place in our supply chains, and applies to our employees, contractors and suppliers. - Anti bribery This ensures that business transactions are carried out transparently and ethically, lowering the risk of corrupt practices that could enable modern slavery. - Anti bullying This establishes clear guidelines against harassment and intimidation, creating a workplace where abusive practices are not accepted.
+This helps prevent the development of an environment where exploitation and coercion, which are central to modern slavery, could take root. - Whistleblowing Our employees, as well as suppliers, contractors, and third parties, are encouraged to report any concerns related to modern slavery in accordance with this policy, with the option to do so anonymously if they prefer. - Health & safety policy Providing a safe and healthy working environment is paramount in ensuring that workers feel valued and respected. - Grievance policy This offers employees a confidential way to raise grievance. - Diversity & inclusion policy This policy addresses discrimination and aims to ensure that workers feel valued and respected. - Sub-contracting policy Modern slavery risks can arise when businesses further subcontract labour without prior approval from Boohoo.
+This policy outlines our approach to preventing onward unauthorised subcontracting. - Responsible disengagement This details our measured approach to offboarding suppliers, considering potential financial implications on the workforce.